 One issue all of these run into is that all of the ones I’ve seen so far obscure the camera’s back screen to some extent.
 This blocking of the screen is an issue for two reasons.
 Firstly, for using the live view screen to compose the shot.
 Secondly, it means you can’t access or use the menu system.
 And while the side button on the HERO7 Black provides some limited functionality such as switching between major shooting modes, the only other way to change most of the settings is remotely through the GoPro mobile app.
 Making it worse, none of these triggers have a quick-release mechanism, which means that if you want to change the settings using the camera’s back screen, you’ll need to remove the camera from the trigger by undoing the locking bolt and then pulling the camera out of the bracket.
 It’s easy enough to do, but it’s neither quick nor convenient if you’re out shooting.
 One of the models below uses an offset design that makes more of the back screen visible, but it still doesn’t provide access to the entire back screen and isn’t useful for accessing the menu system.

-I’ve been using these triggers with the GoPro HERO7 Black.
-It’s the same body design as the HERO6 Black and HERO5 Black, so they’ll also work with those models, along with the HERO7 Silver and White.
+I’ve been using these triggers with the GoPro HERO8 Black and HERO7 Black.
+These have fundamentally the same body design as the HERO6 Black and HERO5 Black, so they’ll also work with those models, along with the HERO7 Silver and White.
 You’ll need to use the frame housing that comes with the camera because that’s what adds the camera’s mounting point.
 If you’re planning to use it in tandem with a dive housing, be warned that some of these don’t work with those types of housings.